-Out of 18 books of Mahabharata, Sabha Parva is 2nd Book.
-There are 10 sections (Upaparvas) in Sabha Parva of the Great Epic Mahabharata.
+Out of 18 books of Mahabharata, Sabha Parva is the 2nd Book.
+There are ten sections (Upaparvas) in Sabha Parva of the Great Epic Mahabharata.

 Summary of Sabha Parva

 This section contains four chapters and 141verses.
 Arjuna had saved Mayasura when the Khandava forest was burnt.
 Maya wanted to do some favor in return and requested Arjuna to ask for something.
 But Arjuna advised him to do whatever Krishna wanted to be done.
 Krishna asked him to build a palace for Yudhishthira.
 Maya decided to build a palatial assembly hall according to the tastes of Krishna and the Pandavas.
 Krishna stayed with the Pandavas happily at Khandavaprastha.
 After some time, he desired to leave for Dwarka to see his father.
 Having obtained permission from Kunti and Yudhishthira, accompanied by the brave Satyaki and Daruka, the charioteer, he set out for Dwaraka.